lucaatorelli/CircularLoopstation/README.md

 How can I import files in CircularLoopstation? *(Instructions are in the side panel)*

-- Click on "Saved Traks" and download the GDrive folder or single files.
+- Click on "Saved Tracks" and download the GDrive folder or single files.

 - Unzip the folder and upload it using "select file".